lukstafi/navi-parens/README.md

 * `cursorUpSelect`: `shift+alt+i`
 * `cursorDownSelect`: `shift+alt+k`

-When navigating scopes with empty (closing) delimiters, e.g. for scopes based on indentation, Navi Parens keeps track of the exact current scope and changes scopes without changing cursor position when needed.
+When navigating scopes with empty (closing) delimiters, Navi Parens keeps track of the exact current scope and changes scopes without changing cursor position when needed.

+Currently, Navi Parens uses two sources of structure information:
+* a judicious use of the built-in `Go to Bracket` command,
+* defined-symbols, as in the outline view, where the corresponding scope is the full range of a definition.

+In languages like Python these sources can be less-than-ideal.
+In the future, I might try to incorporate the scopes available to fold/unfold.
+Unfortunately, the fold/unfold scopes do not seem easily available to VSCode extensions.

 ## TODO: remaining auto-generated suggested sections